- Find Help

 - Read Up

 Joel Baum is the Senior Director of Professional Development and Family Services at Gender Spectrum and is responsible for all programming.
 He facilitates trainings, conducts workshops, develops curriculum, consults with parents and professionals, and provides resources in service of a more compassionate understanding of gender.
-He is a founding member and Director of Education and Advocacy with the Child and Adolescent Gender Center at University of California, San Francisco (UCSF).
+He is a founding member and Director of Education and Advocacy with the Child and Adolescent Gender Center at the University of California, San Francisco (UCSF).
 Working throughout the United States and beyond, he is frequently called upon to help institutions think more expansively about the gender diversity of all children and teens, and ways to create more inclusive conditions accordingly.
 Mr. Baum is also a professor at California State University, East Bay, in the Department of Educational Leadership.

 Dr. Brandt is an internationally known teacher, trainer, clinician, and consultant.
 She is Director of the Parent-Infant & Child Institute in Napa, CA that provides clinical services for children age 0-5, consultation for parents and providers, and professional training.
 She is also an Assistance Clinical Professor of Pediatrics V.F. at U.C.
 Davis School of Medicine.
 Dr. Brandt was the Chief Public Health Manager for Napa County Public Health where she developed the first full-day, full-year therapeutic center for children 0-5 based in a public agency setting.
 She retired after 25 years of overseeing Maternal-Child Health and other public health services.
 Brandt founded and directs the 15-month Napa Infant-Parent Mental Health Fellowship Program in Napa, CA, a state and national award winning program that has been training professionals since 2002.
-She is a Child Trauma Academy Teaching Fellow with Dr. Bruce Perry, and lectured nationally and internationally with Dr. Berry Brazelton on the National Seminar Series for 15 years.
+She is a Child Trauma Academy Teaching Fellow with Dr. Bruce Perry and lectured nationally and internationally with Dr. Berry Brazelton on the National Seminar Series for 15 years.
 Dr. Brandt is the lead author of Infant & Early Childhood Mental Health: Core Concepts & Clinical Practice, published in 2014, and Facilitating the Reflective Process: An Introductory Workbook for the Infant-Parent & Early Childhood Mental Health Field.
-She earned her Master’s and Doctorate at Case Western Reserve University, and is endorsed through the Michigan Association for Infant Mental Health, within the global Alliance for the Advancement of Infant Mental Health, as an Infant Mental Health Specialist & Clinical Mentor, and is endorsed by California’s Center for Infant-Family & Early Childhood Mental Health as a IFECMH Specialist and a Reflective Practice Mentor.
+She earned her Master’s and Doctorate at Case Western Reserve University, and is endorsed by the Michigan Association for Infant Mental Health, within the global Alliance for the Advancement of Infant Mental Health, as an Infant Mental Health Specialist & Clinical Mentor, and is endorsed by California’s Center for Infant-Family & Early Childhood Mental Health as a IFECMH Specialist and a Reflective Practice Mentor.

 Tina Payne Bryson, Ph.D is the co-author (with Dan Siegel) of two New York Times Best Sellers, The Whole-Brain Child and No-Drama Discipline as well as a pediatric and adolescent psychotherapist and parenting consultant.
 Dr. Bryson is the Executive Director of The Center for Connection, an interdisciplinary clinical practice, the Director of Parenting Education for the Mindsight Institute, and the Child Development Specialist at Saint Mark’s School in Altadena, California.
 She keynotes conferences and conducts workshops for parents, educators, and clinicians all over the world.
 Earning her Ph.D. from the University of Southern California, Dr. Bryson’s research explored attachment science, childrearing theory, and the emerging field of interpersonal neurobiology.